Contacts and opening hours

 The collection of catalogs from national and international film festivals encompasses roughly 1,200 festivals, with a focus on European – and in particular German-language – festivals.
 Among other collections, the complete publication archive for the Berlinale (International Film Festival of Berlin) is kept with us.
 The collection also covers programs, posters and press reviews.
 The online search form can be used to research based on festival name, location or other keyword.
 These materials are kept in the closed stacks, in some cases at other locations.
 Please contact us if you wish to visit the archive.

 The Berlinale archive is supplemented by articles kept in our Document archive, which contains materials on individual films shown at the festival.

-The library's collection of movie theater and film archive programs encompasses roughly 48 meters of shelf space, organized by country, city and movie theater name.
-The focus of the movie theater program collection is German cinemas.
-The collection of film archive programs is international and covers museums from around the world.
-Only a few of the cinema and film archive programs are already in the library catalog for research, so please contact us if you are interested in this collection.
+The library’s collection of movie theater programs encompasses roughly 52 meters of shelf space, organized by country, city and movie theater name.
+The focus of the movie theater program collection is German cinemas from about 1970 up to 2019.
+Since 2020, the collection only includes Berlin movie theater programs plus movie theaters entering their programs for the yearly “Prize of the Association of German Cinematheques”.
+Only a few of the programs can be searched via the online library catalogue, so please contact us if you are interested in this collection.